 Information Technology, BS

 Almost every industry needs information technology (IT) professionals.
 You’ll be equipped to explore the full range of IT careers with an information technology degree from Oakland University.
 Our IT degree provides you with exceptionally versatile skills, along with hands-on experience that helps you stand out in the IT job market.
 You’ll tackle real-world information technology challenges on campus and in professional workplaces, working directly with corporate and government partners on industry-sponsored projects.
 Graduates of our IT degree program have an excellent hiring record, and employers make a point of recruiting Oakland University graduates for IT jobs.
+Our IT program is accredited by the CAC Accreditation Commission (s) of ABET, https://www.abet.org, under the General Criteria and the Information Technology Program Criteria.
 You’ll graduate with an ABET-accredited information technology degree, professional experience and contacts, and well-rounded expertise that qualifies you for a broad array of IT careers.

 The program in Information Technology (IT) leading to a bachelor of science (BS) degree prepares students for a successful professional career in IT, and for graduate study in information technology.
 The program provides students with the technical foundation of information technology, problem solving skills, and hands-on practice.
 This will help students create and improve IT solutions by integrating existing and emerging technologies.
 This program prepares students for graduate studies and lifelong learning by providing them with the theoretical foundations of information technology and exposing them to areas of current and future practices.
 The pillars of IT include programming, networking, human-computer interaction, databases, information management, and web systems, built on a foundation of knowledge of the fundamentals of IT.
 The program also includes a strong professional component to develop skills in technical communication, ethics, and team work.
-The BS in Information Technology program is accredited by the Computing Accreditation Commission of ABET.
+The BS in Information Technology program is accredited by the CAC Accreditation Commission (s) of ABET, https://www.abet.org, under the General Criteria and the Information Technology Program Criteria.

 Program educational objectives